aodhmeade/cka-exam-prep/workloads-and-scheduling.md

 [https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/]

-- Kustomize is a tool to customise Kubernetes objects through a 'kustimization file'.
+- Kustomize is a tool to customise Kubernetes objects through a 'kustomization file'.